 10. Alaska Naturals Wild Alaskan Salmon Oil Formula Dog Supplement

-Alaska Naturals is made from premium Alaskan salmon caught in the wild and contains a balance of omega-3 fatty acids that is great for your pet.
-Since it isn’t distilled in high heat and is processed the least amount possible, more of the good for your dog elements are retained.
+Alaska Naturals is made from premium Alaskan salmon caught in the wild and contains a balance of omega-3 fatty acids that are great for your pet.
+Since it isn’t distilled in high heat and is processed as little as possible, more of the good for your dog elements are retained.
 Plus, at only 40 calories per teaspoon, it won’t add an overabundance of calories to your pup’s overall diet!

 Every batch of Alaska Naturals Wild Alaskan Salmon Oil Formula Dog Supplement is tested by a 3rd party for quality.